Citizenship education is:

 - Acquire a sound knowledge and understanding of how the United Kingdom is governed, its political system and how citizens participate actively in its democratic systems of government.

 - Develop a sound knowledge and understanding of the role of law in our society and how laws are shaped and enforced.

 - Develop an interest in, and commitment to, volunteering that they will take with them into adulthood.

 - Are equipped with the financial skills to enable them to manage their money on a day-to-day basis as well as to plan for future financial needs.

-In line with the Citizenship Programme of study 2016, we will aim to cover a wide range of elements that include:
+In line with the Citizenship Programme of study 2017, we aim to cover a wide range of elements that include:

 Knowledge and understanding of topics and concepts such as – laws and rules, justice, equality, freedom, rule of law, democracy, media, human rights, diversity, money and the economy, sustainable development.